 Guide to female model portfolios – How to Pose for Model Pictures

-Pose #1 — The headshot (close up)
+Pose #1 — The head-shot (close up)

-In my opinion, the head shot pose is the number one picture in your portfolio.
+In my opinion, the head shot pose remains the number one picture in your portfolio.

-When your photographer creates this model pose, ask him or her to shoot it pretty much head-on.
+When your photographer creates this model portfolio pose, ask him or her to shoot it pretty much head-on.